New Forest Nelson

 - The SS Persia Story is a fascinating story - it was sunk during

-WW1 but there are poignant artifacts on display, and the door to the
+WW1 and there are poignant artifacts on display, including the door to the

 bullion room - but the gold was never recovered!